weyoss/redis-smq/packages/redis-smq/docs/message-exchanges.md

 To find out which queues are associated with a FanOut exchange, use [ExchangeFanOut.getQueues()](api/classes/ExchangeFanOut.md#getqueues).

-Additionally, FanOut exchanges can be managed through the [HTTP API Interface](https://github.com/weyoss/redis-smq-monitor) or via a browser using the [Web UI](https://github.com/weyoss/redis-smq-monitor-client).

 For further details, consult:

 - [ExchangeFanOut Class](api/classes/ExchangeFanOut.md)